-After coming across some references to Posadism, I recently got sucked into the art and philosophy of the ectocultures (my term).
+After discovering Posadism and the “Amok” dispatches, which is the most engrossing book catalog you will ever read, I recently got sucked into the art and philosophy of the ectocultures (my term).
 I don’t mean the Occupy movement or Anonymous, but the real deviants, people who either were (or maybe should’ve been) institutionalized.
 There is almost no coherent categorization, except that they’re all highly conspiratorial, anti-rational, and often invoke alien or demonic powers (or both).

 Despite this complete heterogeny of thought, however, the art all has a distinctive style, often blending handwritten words and phrases — which bend and turn with the image — into extremely colorful, often diagram-like visual manifestos designed to convey truths, like the love for one’s parents, that can only be got at secondhand.